sevenam/sevenam.github.io/content/post/az-devops-dark-code-coverage/index.md

     codeCoverageTool: Cobertura
     summaryFileLocation: '$(build.sourcesdirectory)/Cobertura.xml'
 ```

+## Using the reportgenerator task and getting dark mode

 But I've never liked the light mode on the code coverage report as it really contrasts the dark theme I use in Azure DevOps.
 But there is a way to get it published in dark mode.
 The last time I tried this I overlooked the need for the `disable.coverage.autogenerate` variable, which was required to get the `HtmlInline_AzurePipelines_Dark` theme to work: